anujdeshpande/marvell-iot.github.io/docs/Readme.md

 ## Setup development host

-The following operating systems are supported -
+Make sure you have followed the OS specific instructions listed below before proceeding further -

 - [Windows](./windows-host-setup/)
 - [Linux](./linux-host-setup/)
 - [Mac](./mac-host-setup/)

-## Install ARM cross-compiler toolchain
+### Install ARM cross-compiler toolchain

 Apart from installing development host specific drivers and packages as mentioned above, an ARM cross-compiler toolchain should be installed on the development host.
 The EZ-Connect Lite SDK supports the GCC Compiler Toolchain.